 St Michael’s Catholic Primary School is an inclusive school that consults with a range of agencies and partnerships to ensure the Emotional and Social Development needs of SEN children are met.

 Inspired by Gospel values, staff believe that high self-esteem and resilience is crucial and aim to support and promote the emotional wellbeing of all children.
 On a daily basis the class teacher is responsible for the pastoral and social care of every child in their class, therefore this would be the parents’ first point of contact should further advice or support is required.

 Within school we have experienced members of staff who have received various training for supporting children with emotional difficulties and for promoting emotional well-being.
 These members of staff use interventions as strategies such as Relax Kids, Peer Massage, Mindfulness, anxiety gremlins, Getting Along etc. on a 1:1 basis with children.
 We also develop bespoke programmes in light of circumstances such as grief.

-In order to access the best professional advice, we link with the Local Authority and private providers of additional services, such as Occupational Therapy, CAHMS (Child and Adolescent Mental Health Service) School Nursing Service, Social Services, Behaviour Support Team and Medical Professionals.
+In order to access the best professional advice, we link with the Local Authority and private providers of additional services, such as Occupational Therapy, CAHMS (Child and Adolescent Mental Health Service) School Nursing Service, Social Services, Emotional and Well-being and Effective Learning Team and Medical Professionals.